nishanil/XResideMenu/ReadMe.md

 ### Workaround in Xamarin

-You can use this option if you'd like to stick with using the `.aar` file that you already made.
+You can use this option if you'd like to stick with using the `.aar` file thats created without modifying the Java code.

 1. Build and run the app on device or emulator.
 It will fail.
 2. Edit the `obj/Debug/android/src/com/special/residemenu/R.java` file in the "XResideMenu" project folder, and correct the package name: package com.example.ResideMenu;